-The role and responsibilities of the Nomination Committee are set out in its written terms of reference, which are available on the Company's website, http://corporate.ryanair.com.
+The role and responsibilities of the Nomination Committee are set out in its written terms of reference, which are available on the Company's website, https://investor.ryanair.com/governance.
 The Nomination Committee uses its members' extensive business and professional contacts to identify suitable candidates.
-The terms of Reference of the Nomination Committee are reviewed annually.
-The focus of the Nomination Committee is to maintain a Board which comprises the necessary expertise, quality and experience required by Ryanair to advance the company and shareholder value.
+The Terms of Reference of the Nomination Committee are reviewed annually.
+The focus of the Nomination Committee is to maintain a Board which comprises the necessary expertise, quality and experience required by Ryanair to advance the Company and shareholder value.
 Ryanair recognises the benefits of gender diversity.

-Safety Committee
+Safety and Security Committee

-The Board of Directors established the Air Safety Committee in March 1997 to review and discuss air safety and related issues.
-The Safety Committee reports to the full Board of Directors each quarter.
-The Safety Committee is composed of a main board director (Mr. John Leahy, following the retirement of Mr. Michael Horgan in September 2015, until May 2016, and by Mr. Mike O'Brien from May 2016) and Mr. Neil Sorahan, Chief Financial Officer and the Accountable Manager for Safety (who both act as co-chairman), as well as the following executive officers of Ryanair: Messrs.
-Hickey, Wilson, the Chief Pilot, Captain Ray Conway and the Director of Safety and Security, Ms. Carol Sharkey.
+The Board of Directors established the Air Safety and Security Committee in March 1997 to review and discuss air safety and related issues.
+The Safety and Security Committee reports to the full Board of Directors each quarter.
+The Safety and Security Committee is composed of a main board Director, Mike O'Brien and the Ryanair DAC Accountable Manager, Neil Sorahan (who both act as co-chairman), as well as the following

+Executive Officers of Ryanair: Messrs.
+Bellew, Wilson, the Chief Pilot, Capt.
+Ray Conway and the Chief Risk Officer, Ms. Carol Sharkey.
 A number of other managers are invited to attend, as required, from time to time.